 The food choices you make can affect so many aspects of your life.
 It can change the way you feel, the way your body looks and the way you can look at the world.
 The best foods for your eyes are foods which are rich in vitamins, minerals and antioxidants.

 Some of the most important vitamins for your eyes are vitamins A, C, and E. The antioxidants which are most helpful to your eyes are lutein and zeaxanthin.

-There are 17 vitamins, minerals and herbal supplements that are vital to good eyesight.
+There are a number of vitamins, minerals and herbal supplements that are vital to good eyesight.
 It is not possible to get all of the vitamins, minerals and herbs you need from food alone on a daily basis.
 To know you are getting adequate amounts of every vitamin, mineral and herb you need, try a supplement like our Ocu-Plus Formula to fill in the gaps left by your diet.

 Best Foods for Healthy Eyesight